Aggregates for Drives - Ideas & Inspiration

 All shapes and colours

-The variation in shape, size and colours between crushed aggregate, slate, rounded gravels or self-binding gravel gives unrivalled options over plain tarmac, concrete or paving and nothing looks better than a well laid gravel driveway.
+The variation in shape, size and colours between crushed aggregate, rounded gravels or self-binding gravel gives unrivalled options over plain tarmac, concrete or paving and nothing looks better than a well laid gravel driveway.
 Gravel driveways are also a great option for the security conscious.
-See all the choices on our Gravels and Aggregates page.
+See all the choices on our Driveway Gravels and Aggregates category.

-If you have sloping ground the best choice is slate chippings, you can see our fantastic selection in our Welsh Slate Chippings section as being flattish in shape they tend to stay in place or self binding gravel where a more solid robust finish is required.
+If you have sloping ground the best choice is the self binding gravel where a more solid robust finish is required.

 One of the main considerations when choosing an aggregate for driveways is displacement, nobody wants to end up with ruts in their drive or having to rake the gravel out time and again.
 Whilst a cheaper local pea gravel is okay to do the job, this is exactly what can happen as the gradings can be variable and won't neccesarily interlock which causes one of the main issues with having a gravel driveway which is excessive movement.

-In order to alleviate this we would recommend an angular gravel, slate or chipping which due to its shape, will interlock together better and will lie flatter and not disperse as easily as rounded gravel.
+In order to alleviate this we would recommend an angular gravel,or chippings which due to its shape, will interlock together better and will lie flatter and not disperse as easily as rounded gravel.40mm Slate can also be used for driveways.

-All of our products intended for drives are listed below with the most popular gravels being Golden Gravel, Cotswold Gold, Dove Grey, Cotswold Buff which are all available in our Gravels and Aggregates section, and the slatechippings in blue and plum in both sizes, these are all listed in our Welsh Slate Section.
+All of our products intended for drives are listed below with the most popular gravels being Golden Gravel, Cotswold Gold, Dove Grey, Cotswold Buff which are all available in our Gravels and Aggregates section.

 The choice of colours and textures is all down to you whether you want to match a local stone, keep within a chosen colour scheme, whether you are going for a plain neutral natural finish or a bright colourful contrast the choice is yours.